-Fiorella, new to the Richmond, brings expensive pizza to Clement Street—but manages to do so gracefully and humbly, in a modern and fun way.
+Fiorella in the Richmond brings wood-fired pizza to Clement Street—but manages to do so gracefully and humbly, in a modern and fun way.
 It’s not over the top or trying too hard.
 It’s just good.
-Welcome to the neighborhood.

 Judging by the buzz inside, it’s clear that people are happy to have a place like Fiorella around.
 The restaurant gets the details right: the waiters are quick and give good recommendations, and food comes out at appropriately timed intervals.
-The place is decorated with black and white wallpaper covered in little portraits of famous San Francisco people - it all feels a little irreverent in a way that fits in with the medley of places along Clement Street.
+The place is decorated with blue and white wallpaper covered in portraits of famous Bay Area people, like E-40 or Alice Waters—it all feels a little irreverent in a way that fits in with the medley of places along Clement Street.

-With its exclusively San Francisco beer list, friendly staff, local celeb wallpaper, and neighborly crowd, it’s easy to feel like Fiorella is already as much of a city institution as the Bush Man (RIP).
-If you live in the area, or if you don’t and are looking to hit up a new hood and eat some pizza that competes with some of the best in the city, get Fiorella on your list.
+With its mostly-San Francisco beer list, friendly staff, local celeb wallpaper, and neighborly crowd, it’s easy to feel like Fiorella is already as much of a city institution as the Truffle Man.
+Whether you live in the area or are looking to hit up a new neighborhood and eat some great pizza, get Fiorella on your list.

-Heavy on the pepper, nicely al dente, and the standout dish a recent visit.
+Heavy on the pepper, and nicely al dente.
 Your table should get this.

-The base crust is thin and crisp, the edge crust is pillowy and addictive, and the sauce is slightly sweet.
-We could go for a little more cheese, but we’d definitely order this again.
+The base crust is thin and crisp, the edge crust is pillowy, and the sauce is slightly sweet.
+We’d definitely order this again.

 House-made sausage, ricotta, and Calabrian chili salsa verde come together for an awesome combination on this white pizza.